First Time Renting a Car in Dubai, Complete Guide (2026)

 Visit visa

-Official translation of your licence if it's not in English or Arabic
+An official certified translation of your license if it is not in English or Arabic

-[CALLOUT] Important: Your licence must be valid — expired licences are rejected, no exceptions.
-If it's in a language other than English or Arabic, bring an official certified translation (not a Google Translate printout).
+Important: Your license must be valid — expired licenses are rejected, no exceptions.
+If it is in a language other than English or Arabic, bring an official certified translation, not a Google Translate printout.

-[H3] When does monthly become cheaper than daily?
-[P] Around day 20.
-If you need a car for more than 3 weeks, book monthly from the start.
-A Kia Picanto at AED 55/day × 25 days = AED 1,375.
-The monthly rate for the same car is AED 1,200 — that's AED 175 saved.
+Around day 20.
+If you need a car for more than three weeks, book monthly from the start.
+At the daily floor rate, 25 days of a small hatchback comes to roughly AED 1,375 — but the monthly rate for the same car is about AED 1,200.
+That's around AED 175 saved by booking the longer term up front.

-[P] (answer-first) Every Nada Al Ward rental includes comprehensive insurance — not just basic CDW (Collision Damage Waiver).
-Comprehensive covers accidents, third-party damage, theft, fire, and natural disasters, with zero deductible on most claims.
+Every Nada Al Ward rental includes comprehensive insurance — not just basic CDW (Collision Damage Waiver).
+Comprehensive covers accidents, third-party damage, fire, and natural events, with zero deductible on most claims.

 Third-party damage